tiger-openai-hackathon/hacks/README.md

 ## Prerequisites

+### Azure Account
+An Azure account is necessary for resources provided in the code.
+You can use your organization's Azure account if available.
+If not create one from here: https://azure.microsoft.com/en-us/free/

 ### Operating System

 Windows and Linux are the preferred operating systems for the hack event.
 They're preferred as the tools and libraries are tested in Windows and Linux.
 Macbooks can be used if there are no alternatives, but challenges are to be expected.